 Steamed eggs are just like hard boiled but they’re easier to peel.
 Find out why and learn this useful technique.

 What is a steamed egg?
-It’s just like a hard boiled or soft boiled egg except you don’t boil them.
-Instead, you steam them.
+It’s just like a hard boiled or soft boiled egg except you don’t boil it.
+Instead, you steam it.

 When an egg hits a hot temperature, it causes the proteins in the outer whites to denature (this is when they solidify), making it harder for them to fuse with the membrane.
 This also makes the whites contract which makes is additionally harder for the two to fuse.
 The key is to get the egg into a hot temperature quickly so that those outer egg whites denature fast.

-Put a steamer basked over the water.
+Put a steamer basket over the water.
 My basket is pretty old but it works just fine.
-If you don’t have one, this is the one I’m thinking to get if mine ever breaks further.

 Cover the pot and bring the water to a boil.
 Once it is boiling, add the eggs to the steamer basket.

 It’s best if they’re in a single layer in the basket.
 You may need to add a couple minutes if they are layered, or cook the rest in a second batch so you know they are perfect.

 Cover the pot and keep it over high heat for 12 minutes.

 Fill the pot with cold water.